How to Write an Expert Witness Report

 Thank you very much.

-Jim, what resources does SEAK provide to expert witnesses to help them with their report writing?
+SEAK’s resources for expert witnesses to help them with their report writing

 We have a number of things that we do.